 Vegan Toasted Quinoa with Mushrooms and Asian-style flavors!
 Savory and delicious, with a tender medley of nutrient-packed mushrooms.

-Also, if you're interested in diving into the amazing world of mushrooms, I found this book "Healing Mushrooms" to be a great, informative read.
+Also, I found this book "Healing Mushrooms" to be a great, informative read.

-Author Tero Isokauppila breaks down ten different varieties of mushrooms, and then explains how their incredible benefits can be a powerful tool in promoting whole body health.
-(With many fun facts and vegan recipes included as well.)
+Author Tero Isokauppila breaks down ten different varieties of mushrooms.
+He discusses how they help promote whole body health.
+(With many fun facts and some vegan recipes included as well.)

 Asian-Style Toasted Quinoa with Mushrooms